kalu-o/mLEARn/README.md

 ```bash
 bin/mlearn -m train -o adagrad -c crossentropy -d mnist  -D 100 -A softmax -n 30  -f mnist_model.bin -F 784 -L 10 -t 0.1
 ```
 The model could also be made deeper by adding more hidden layers (in this example 3).
-Currently, all hidden layers have same number of units, but this can easily be changed using the API.
+Currently, all hidden layers have the same number of units, but this can easily be changed using the API.

 ```bash
 bin/mlearn -m train -o adagrad -c crossentropy -d mnist  -D 100 -A softmax -n 30  -f mnist_model.bin -F 784 -L 10 -t 0.1 -N 3